Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 What were the facilities like at the Jurys Inn Hinckley Island Hotel?

-We spent the afternoon relaxing in the room before heading to the pool.
+We spent the afternoon relaxing in the room before heading to the swimming pool.
 Now, I was expecting a typical rectangle hotel pool but the Jurys Inn Hinckley Island leisure facilities are incredible and definitely a huge selling point of the hotel for me.
 The changing rooms were clean and not too busy and the pool was spa quality.

 It was so nice and warm with ambient lighting and a shape that really worked for the space and allowed a lot of people to use the pool at once without it feeling too busy.
 There was lovely rattan loungers around the sides and a jacuzzi, sauna and steam room too.
 The children could have easily stayed in the pool all day.
 The pool does have family swimming times but these are all day on a weekend and just morning and late afternoon during the week.
+The hotel also has a leisure club with the usual gym facilities.

 What were the dining options like at the Jurys Inn Hinckley Island Hotel?